denisecase/datafun-central/content/languages/python/_index.md

 - [Git Installation](installation)

-## Free Resources
+## Python Resources

 - [Python.org](https://www.python.org/) - The official website of the Python programming language.
 Includes documentation, tutorials, and downloads for the latest versions of Python.
-- [Python for Data Analysis](https://www.oreilly.com/library/view/python-for-data/9781491957653/) - A comprehensive guide to using Python for data analysis, written by Wes McKinney, the creator of Pandas.
+- [Python for Data Analysis](https://www.oreilly.com/library/view/python-for-data/9781491957653/) - A comprehensive guide to using Python for data analysis, written by Wes McKinney, the creator of pandas.
 - [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/) - A free online book that covers the fundamentals of data science using Python.
 - [Real Python](https://realpython.com/) - A collection of tutorials, courses, and articles on Python programming, web development, and data science.
 - [Python Crash Course](https://ehmatthes.github.io/pcc_2e/) - A beginner-friendly guide to Python programming, with examples and exercises covering key topics such as variables, functions, and control flow.